This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Suez Canal

-The Suez Canal was construed by the Suez Canal Company between 1859 and 1869, officially opening to maritime traffic on November 17th, 1869.
+The Suez Canal was constructed by the Suez Canal Company between 1859 and 1869, officially opening to maritime traffic on November 17th, 1869.
 The canals cuts through the western Sinai Peninsula between the Mediterranean at Port Said and the Red Sea, at Suez.
 The completion of the Canal allowed for significantly faster communication between European ports and the lucrative markets of Asia, as they nullified the need to round Africa.

 Work began on April 25, 1859, shortly after the developer Ferdinand de Lesseps obtained a concession from Sa'id Pasha, the Khedive of Egypt and Sudan.
 He created an international commission consisting of 13 experts from 7 countries to construct the canal.
 Much of the construction force was conscripted labor under the corvée system, which was common in Egypt until 1882, when it was outlawed.
 The British initially opposed the canal, out of fear it would disrupt English dominance of maritime trade, but in 1875 when Said Pasha's successor, Isma'il Pasha, ran up excessive debt, the British government acquired 44% of canal.
 In 1888, it was declared a neutral zone under British protection.
 Today the canal is under Egyptian control.